thombergs/descriptive-logger/README.md

 to make them better identifiable in our code base and log files.
 This works on top of SLF4J, so all log messages will be logged by a standard SLF4J Logger.

+The idea is inspired by the jboss-logging framework, where a similar concept is available.

 ## Usage

 ### Define a Descriptive Logging Interface